Last Updated on May 26, 2022 by Thinkster

 Baseball fields are full of shapes that can be measured and areas that can be computed, as well as angles to be determined.
 All of these work well in 6th grade geometry.
 Find a diagram that shows the layout of a baseball diamond complete with standard measurements, then use that to figure the perimeter of the bases, the angle of the home base to an outfield position and other figures you can determine.
 The more creative you are, the more opportunities to explore geometry on the baseball field you will find.
 Then, take your work outside to a real baseball field and see if the measurements add up.

 Volume is a valuable tool when you are trying to fill a box.
 You can show your child this with a simple problem.
-Choose a small box and have an item to fill it with that is of uniform shape, such as small boxes of crackers.
+Choose a small box and have an item to fill it with that is of uniform shapes, such as small boxes of crackers.

 Ask your child to figure out how many boxes the larger box will hold without counting them.
-This will require first finding the volume of the small boxes by multiplying the length times width times height, then figuring out the volume of the large box and finally determining how many of the smaller boxes will fit within that volume.
+This will require first finding the volume of the small boxes by multiplying the length times width times height, then figuring out the volume of the large box, and finally determining how many of the smaller boxes will fit within that volume.

 Geometry can actually help you save money when buying a pizza.
 Consider if you are buying a square 6-inch personal pizza or a slice of pizza from the grocery store.
 If the slice of pizza was cut from an 18-inch pizza, and the 18-inch pizza was cut into eight equal pieces, which is a better deal if both cost $2?